CindyJS/CindyJS/plugins/cindygl/CindyGL3D.md

 * `cglReset3d` reset 3D scene
 * `cglDraw3d` draw 3D scene
 * `cglEnd3d` end 3D mode
-* `colorPlot3d(<expr>)` prepares color-plot with depth the exression should return a vector of five values z,r,g,b,a where rgba are the color for the current pixel and z is a depth value between 0 and 1, returns the id of the created 3D-object
+* `colorPlot3d(<expr>)` prepares color-plot with depth the expression should return a vector of five values z,r,g,b,a where rgba are the color for the current pixel and z is a depth value between 0 and 1, returns the id of the created 3D-object
 * `colorPlot3d(<expr>,<center>,<radius>)` like colorplot3d, but restricts the drawing area to a (bounding rectangle of a) sphere around `<center>` with the given radius
 * `colorPlot3d(<expr>,<pointA>,<pointB>,<radius>)` like colorplot3d, but restricts the drawing area to a (bounding rectangle of a) cylinder with end-points `<pointA>` and `<pointB>` and the given radius
 * `colorPlot3d(<expr>,<triangles>)` colorplot the expression on a set of triangles given in the second parameter, the coordinates of the triangles can be given in each for the following 3 formats: